 Leung Mee Ping is a professor of art creativity at the Academy of Visual Arts, Hong Kong Baptist University.

-Jason Y. Ng is a bestselling author, a columnist and an adjunct associate law professor at the University of Hong Kong.
-He is also an activist, currently serving as president of PEN Hong Kong and convenor of the Progressive Lawyers Group.
-In 2018, Jason was among eight human rights activists honored at the Movies That Matter human rights film festival in The Hague.
+Jason Y. Ng is a bestselling author, a columnist and an adjunct associate law professor.
+He co-authored Unfree Speech, Joshua Wong’s memoir to be released by Penguin UK later this month.
+Ng is also an activist, currently serving as convener of the Progressive Lawyers Group and previously as president of PEN Hong Kong.
+In 2018, he was among eight human rights activists honoured at the Movies That Matter human rights film festival in The Hague.

 Robert Godden is Director of Campaigns and Communications at Rights Exposure, an award-winning international human rights consultancy he co-founded in 2014.
 Before setting up Rights Exposure, he was with Amnesty International for 15 years, from 2004-2014 as the Asia-Pacific Campaign Coordinator based in London, Kathmandu, and Hong Kong.

 Sheridan Prasso is the investigative correspondent for Bloomberg/Businessweek in Asia.
 The recipient of numerous awards, she has previously worked or written for outlets including Fortune, The New York Times, The New Yorker, The New Republic, AP and AFP.
 She is the author of the book, “The Asian Mystique: Dragon Ladies, Geisha Girls & Fantasies of the Exotic Orient,” for which she was a Knight International Press Fellow in China, and a U.S.-Japan Foundation fellow in Japan.